damianhakert/damianhakert.github.io/source/posts/2016-05-24-1k-contributors.html.md

 Oakes, who contributed a great new feature to the [GitLab 8.8 release](https://about.gitlab.com/2016/05/22/gitlab-8-8-released/).
 Matt’s contribution now makes it possible to suppress text file diffs by marking a file as non-diffable in your `.gitattributes` file.
-Matt and many contributors like him are proof that the open core model can work, when there’s a talented and dedicated community and team working together.
+Matt and many contributors like him are proof that the open core model can work, when there’s a talented community and dedicated team working together.

 Contributors, you are awesome!
-As a thank you, we will be sending our thank you letters and a special sticker we’ve designed just for our contributors.
+As a thank you, we will be sending you a letter and a special sticker that we’ve designed just for our contributors.
 Our community means a lot to us and we hope that this shows a small token of our appreciation!

 If you’re thinking about contributing, please do!
 Here’s where you can [find out more about contributing to GitLab](https://about.gitlab.com/contributing/).